 And why is that?

 That’s because nearly 43% of all clicks go to the website that is displayed at the top of the SERPs.
 On the other hand, if your law firm lists on the 10th position, the CTR is only about 3.11%.

-Now that you know about the importance of law firm SEO and ranking higher in relevant searches, let’s try to get a deeper understanding of how you can go about it.
+Now that you know about the importance of law firm SEO and ranking higher in local search results, let’s try to get a deeper understanding of how you can ace your law firm SEO.

 Law Firm SEO: Your Guide to Optimization

 This guide to law firm SEO can be divided into three main sections:

 We’ll cover all of the major law firm SEO strategies for each of these parts to help you understand how to optimize your law firm website and content, and improve your search engine rankings.

 So, let’s dive right into the world of law firm SEO.

 Part 1: On-Page SEO for your Law Firm